RSpec tests for your Puppet manifests

 # Your tests go in here

 This is not intended to be an RSpec tutorial, just an explanation of how to use the extended functionality that rspec-puppet provides.
-If you are not familiar with the basics of RSpec, I highly recommend you take a couple of minutes before continuing to read through the RSpec documentation
+If you are not familiar with the basics of RSpec, I highly recommend you take some time before continuing to read through the RSpec documentation.

 require 'spec_helper'